Marin Market Intelligence

 Key Market Observations

-1. The 30-Day Pricing Cliff (Now Steeper) The first 30 days dictate your equity, and the penalty for missing them has grown.
-Of the 618 homes that closed, 77% sold in 30 days or less, capturing 105.3% of original list price—a premium that rose from Q1.
-The moment a home crosses the 30-day line, it drops to 96.8% of original; by 90+ days it falls to 88%, and past 120 days to just 84.1%.
-On a median home, the spread between a Sprint sale and a Stale one is roughly $380,000.
+1. The 30-Day Pricing Cliff (Steeper Again) The first 30 days dictate your equity, and the penalty for missing them grew again this quarter.
+Of the 711 homes that closed in Q2 2026, 76% sold in 30 days or less, capturing 105.72% of original list price—up from 103.31% in Q2 2025.
+The moment a home crosses the 30-day line, it drops to 96.52% of original; by 61–90 days it falls to 92.61%, and past 120 days to just 84.24%.
+On a median Marin home, the spread between a Sprint sale and a Stale one is roughly $385,000.
 Aspirational pricing remains the single most expensive strategy a seller can choose.

 2. The Invisible Pricing Filter: Insurance With 95% of Marin County facing some level of wildfire risk over the next 30 years, insurability is now dictating market velocity.
 As major carriers pause new policies, FAIR Plan enrollment has surged 43% alongside pending rate increases of up to 36%.